 I say ‘larger and larger’ mass, but actually, how many people are allowed to vote?
 Children?
 The ‘insane’?
 The incarcerated?
 Immigrants?
 Nope.
 And how many of those who can vote have votes which actually count, which are not in marginal seats?
 By the time you count up the meaningful votes you’re left with a minority about the size of — well, yes, about the size of a princely elite.

 Democracy is impossible within the institutions that create, and are created by, selfish people.
 The self-informed-self inevitably shapes the world into an image of itself comprised of violent, atomised, anxious individuals, a prisonworld which automatically deprives its inmates of the dark, wild, uncertain, harmonious mystery of wild nature and the creative, generous, sensitive, integrity and dignity of human nature; and then asks them to vote on matters of importance.
-Imagine, for a moment, that a candidate appeared on the ballot who proposed to seriously dismantle this prison, to head towards a moneyless world, to unpick the laws that protect inequality and property, to make the wild a meaningful part of our lives, to deschool society, disable professions and return the tools of health to the people… such a candidate would be unlikely to defeat Lord Buckethead.
+Imagine, for a moment, that a candidate appeared on the ballot who proposed to seriously dismantle this prison, to head towards a moneyless world, to unpick the laws that protect inequality and property, to free us from the monolithic hold that technocracy has over society, to make the wild a meaningful part of our lives, to deschool society, disable professions and return the tools of health to the people… such a candidate would be unlikely to defeat Lord Buckethead.